clementlandrin/igr202/README.md

 ### Filtering

 A Laplacian filtering can be performed.
 The idea is to move vertices along their Laplacian to filter details.
-To perform a Laplacian filtering, press the 0 1 or 2 keys from the numeric keyboard.
-The lower is the pressed key symbol, the better is the filtering.
-But the higher is the pressed key symbol, the faster the filtering converges.
+To perform a Laplacian filtering, press the I, O and P keys.
+Each key has an associated coefficient.
+The higher is the coefficient, the fewer is the number of iterations needed to filter the model.
+But the lower is the coefficient, the more precise is the filtering.

--0 moves vertices from 0.1 of the Laplacian vector
+-I moves vertices from 0.1 of the Laplacian vector
--1 moves vertices from the half of the Laplacian vector -2 moves vertices from the entire Laplacian vector
+-O moves vertices from the half of the Laplacian vector -P moves vertices from the entire Laplacian vector

 ![Alt text](Images/filtering.png?raw=true "Laplacian filtering")